Megaparsec tutorial

 Which gives us backtracking state and then delegates the rest of the work to

-instance of its inner monad—ParsecT
+Alternative instance of its inner monad—ParsecT.
+This behavior is

 exactly what we want: